scalper42/Hackclub-Keyboard/Journal.md

 Place the PCB inside the case to make sure everything aligns properly.
 If it fits correctly, solder all the switches.

-(You can add a picture here showing the switches installed.)

 Step 3: Flashing the Firmware